esddse/NER/README.md

 homework for course EMNLP
 ====================================

-using structured perceptron and viterbi algorithm to solve the NER problem.
+using structured perceptron and viterbi algorithm to solve Chinese NER problem.

-F1-85%
+macro-F1-85%